IrishLuck1/CyberSec/README.md

 [elk]
 10.1.0.4 ansible_python_interpreter=/usr/bin/python3
 ```
-4. Run the playbook with the following command on your terminal  **ansible-playbook elk-server-deployment.yml**.
+4. Navigate to the **/etc/ansible** directory where the playbook is located.
+Use the following command on your terminal to run the playbook **ansible-playbook elk-server-deployment.yml**.
 You should see similar output to what is in the below screenshot.
 ![alt text](https://github.com/IrishLuck1/CyberSec/blob/main/ScreenShots/PlaybookOutput.png)